Tom Massey: 'If humans are to thrive on earth, we must learn about bugs'

-Tom Massey's RHS Chelsea Flower Show garden this year is The Royal Entomological Society Garden (RES), which has been designed to be beneficial to a variety of insects.
-In our new series, Small Stories, we are partnering with RES on a series of articles explaining more about the common insects you will see in your garden and unveiling some of the fascinating things about them.
+Tom Massey's RHS Chelsea Flower Show garden in 2023 was The Royal Entomological Society Garden (RES), which was designed to be beneficial to a variety of insects.
+In our series, Small Stories, we partner with RES on a series of articles explaining more about the common insects you will see in your garden and unveiling some of the fascinating things about them.
 Here Tom explains more.

 One of my earliest memories is of bug hunting in my first home, which had a small typical London garden.
 Being outside, on my knees at the lawn edges, and in the wilder areas of the planted borders, discovering I could hold and examine up close the creatures that make the garden their home was fascinating to me.
 I remember setting bottle traps overnight; a plastic bottle cut in half and buried in the ground yielded interesting discoveries in the morning.
 Beetles, woodlice, centipedes and other creatures had fallen inside waiting to be identified before being released back into the garden.